Skip to content

 14. Use Good URL Structure

 Be strategic when you create URLs and use your keywords - but don't overdo it.
-It will be simpler for your audience to find the right pages, and the web crawlers will reward you for it.
+Finding the right pages will be simpler for your audience, and the web crawlers will reward you for it.

-Don't use and special characters when separating words in your page or post URL except a dash " - ".
+Don't use special characters to separate words in your page or post URL except for a dash," -. "

 15. Make New Friends

 One of the best ways to boost SEO for a new website is to use external links to other thought leaders of complementary content to your own.
-You might even get a reciprocal like from the page, and their readers and rankings will give you a boost in your SEO and web traffic efforts.
+You might even get a reciprocal like from the page, and their readers and rankings will boost your SEO and web traffic efforts.
 If you aren’t getting linked in return, don’t be afraid to ask!

 Over to you